 If the person is not breathing and has something lodged in their throat, continue performing the chest compressions of CPR and checking to see whether the object has dislodged.

 If the person is bleeding

 If the person is still unresponsive:

-- Place one hand on their forehead and the fingers of your other hand under the tip of their chin.
+- Place the fingers of your other hand under the tip of their chin.

-- Kneel near the top of the person’s head with your hands on either side of the face.
+- Place your hands on either side of their face.